The Web Was Built for Readers, Not Agents

 OpenAI's own Atlas security writing makes the same risk visible from the platform side.
 Its December 2025 hardening note described prompt injection as a new threat vector for browser agents, because the attacker can target the agent operating inside the browser rather than only phishing the human or exploiting a traditional browser bug.
 OpenAI also warned that a successful attack could, in principle, involve sensitive email forwarding, money movement, file edits, deletion, or other actions available through the browser.

 The lesson is not that AI browsers are uniquely reckless.
 It is that they expose an old boundary failure.
 If an authenticated session cannot distinguish the account holder from the account holder's delegated model, then user consent becomes too coarse for the new actor.
+This is the confused-deputy problem arriving in the browser: a program trusted with the user's full authority, steered by content it did not write and cannot fully distinguish from its instructions.

 Robots Were Not Enough